ratgdo/homekit-ratgdo/README.md

 > [!NOTE]
 > It is important that the distance sensor does not point at the glass windshield of your vehicle as this will give unreliable results.

+### Automatic Close Warning

+If you have a Security+ 2.0 door with an automatic time-to-close set, then a warning is displayed here showing the time in minutes after which the door will automatically close.
+If the door is already open, then this section will display a countdown with the approximate time remaining before the door will close.
+See [Automatic Close](#automatic-close) section below.

+> [!NOTE]
+> This built-in automatic close feature is different from the [Door Close Delay](#door-close-delay) in that, if set, it is _always_ active and will close the door after the set delay without any user action.
+A door close delay, however, is triggered only on a user requesting the door to close from the web page or an app, and is typically of much shorter duration.

 ### Information section

 The final section provides useful links to documentation and legal/license information.
 At the very bottom of the page is diagnostic information, see [Troubleshooting](#troubleshooting) section below.